hashicorp/terraform/website/source/docs/enterprise/runs/notifications.html.md

 # Terraform Run Notifications

-Terraform Enterprise can send run notifications to your organization via one of our [supported notification methods](https://atlas.hashicorp.com/help/consul/alerts/notification-methods).
-The following events are configurable:
+Terraform Enterprise can send run notifications, the following events are configurable:

 - **Needs Confirmation** - The plan phase has succeeded, and there are changes that need to be confirmed before applying.